Good to know

 In 2016, however, the Swoosh company decided to offer something from the past as part of the 30th year of the design.
 The Nike Air Max Zero sneaker came out featuring a featherweight mesh upper material.
 Aside from the nostalgia piece in the Air Max Zero, the company also launched the Nike VaporMax in 2017 which featured sock-like construction with a mix of Flyknit and a full-length air unit that Air sole.
 It is also the lightest Air Max sneaker ever made.
 What’s constant in these releases is the air unit that seems to have progressed for the better.

 Swoosh brand’s biggest air unit

 Nike designers went all out in 2018 when they released another bestseller, the Nike Air 270.
 It debuted on February 2, 2018, featuring the highest air unit.
 The design was exclusively made for casual wear and not for performance running.
-It was inspired by two icons namely the Air Max 180 and the Air Max 93, and features two-piece midsole with a large Air Max unit and stretchy inner sleeves that deliver a snug fit.
+It was inspired by two icons namely the Air Max 180 and the Air Max 93 and features a two-piece midsole with a large Air Max unit and stretchy inner sleeves that deliver a snug fit.
 Its upper is made of synthetic materials particularly mesh that offers extra breathability while its rubber sole delivers solid traction.

 Just when the Air Max fans think that the Air Max 270 will probably be the last in terms of having a better and improved sole, Nike designers have continued with another bold idea -- to make the Air Max 270’s cushioning even bigger and higher.